fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### 14th August

 I have ordered a device with 5 buttons to connect via an analog pin.
 I want to fit this to the TOTEM frame expanding CANTOTEM.
-I need to use the code from CAN1602BUT rather than CAN1602PIN which assumes the whole DfRobot shield.
+I have now used the code from CAN1602BUT rather than CAN1602PIN which assumes the whole DfRobot shield.

 ### 9th July